Travel Expense Reporting: A Complete Guide

 What happens if a receipt is missing?

 If a traveler loses a receipt, they should submit a card statement or bank record showing the charge, along with a brief note explaining the missing document.
-Managers can then choose to approve or reject the request based on context—it’s always better to provide backup documentation than to leave the item blank.
+Modern expense platforms often integrate with cards to automatically match transactions, reducing the need for physical receipts.
+Managers can then choose to approve or reject the request based on context—it's better to provide backup documentation than to leave the item blank.

 How soon should I submit my travel expense report?